 Get User Info Endpoint:

-Step 2: Configure miniOrange Drupal Oauth Login module
+Step 2: Configure miniOrange Drupal OAuth Client module.

-- Copy the Callback/Redirect URL and save it on your OAuth Provider.
+- Enter your OAuth Provider information in their respective fields and click on the Save button to continue.
+Also, copy the Callback/Redirect URL and save it on your OAuth Provider.

-- Now click on the Test Configuration button.
+- Now click on the Test Configuration option.
 This Test Configuration link will give you the list of the attributes that are coming from your OAuth Provider.

 - Copy the email and the name attributes and save them under the Attribute & Role Mapping tab in the Email Attribute and Name Attribute text field respectively.

 Please note: This step is mandatory for your login to work.
-Click on the Save Configuration button to save your attribute configurations.
+Click on the Save button on the bottom of the page to save your attribute configurations.

-- If you want to check out our complete list of features and our various licensing plans, you can go to the Licensing Plan tab in the module.
+- If you want to check out our complete list of features and our various licensing plans, you can go to the Upgrade Plan tab in the module.

-Congratulations, you have successfully configured the miniOrange Drupal OAuth Login module.
+Congratulations, you have successfully configured the miniOrange Drupal OAuth Client module.

 If you don't find what you are looking for, please contact us at email@example.com or call us at +1 978 658 9387.